WalletWasabi/WalletWasabi/WalletWasabi.Documentation/BackendDeployment.md

 sudo ufw allow 80
 ```

-todo: get the created secret from the server
-todo: enable tor from firewall
+** Backup the generated private key! **

 todo: setup process manager for tor
 todo: setup process manager for bitcoind
 todo: write how to update

 # 5. Install, Configure and Synchronize bitcoind